w3c/epub-specs/README.md

 ## Current version of EPUB: EPUB 3.3

-On the 25th of May, 2023, the [EPUB 3 Working Group](https://www.w3.org/publishing/groups/epub-wg) has published three EPUB 3.3 Recommendations ([EPUB 3.3](https://www.w3.org/TR/epub-33/), [EPUB Reading Systems 3.3](https://www.w3.org/TR/epub-rs-33/), and [EPUB Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/)), as well as a number of Working Group Notes.
+On the 25th of May, 2023, the [EPUB 3 Working Group](https://www.w3.org/publishing/groups/epub-wg) published three
+EPUB 3.3 Recommendations ([EPUB 3.3](https://www.w3.org/TR/epub-33/), [EPUB Reading Systems 3.3](https://www.w3.org/TR/epub-rs-33/), and [EPUB Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/)), as well as a number of Working Group Notes.
 For a complete list of the publications by the Working Group, see the
 [separate index page](https://www.w3.org/publishing/epub33/).